alukosdev/saa/index.md

 This is a community project and we intend on keeping it that way.
 If you are interested in contributing to the project, please consider [donating](https://www.paypal.com/donate/?business=EEFDLRY7AJ8KN&no_recurring=0&currency_code=USD){ target="_blank" } or becoming an editor. ❤️
 :::

-!!!warning
-We are actively updating these notes to reflect the latest exam revision released on August 1st, 2022.
-The content on these pages will change dynamically as these updates occur.
-We appreciate your patience and understanding as we work to apply these updates.
-!!!

 # Welcome

 !!!